 I’m pleased to announce that another of my self publishing author clients – Alison McGrath – has recently completed her book: Getting the Right balance: a simple guide to people management and recruitment.
-In addition to fulfilling a long-held personal dream of becoming a published author, Alison’s main motivation for writing her book was to promote the professional expertise she’d gained as a result of many years’ experience working in the human resources and recruitment industry.
+In addition to fulfilling a long-held personal dream of becoming a published author, Alison’s main motivation for writing her book was to promote her professional expertise she’s gained from many years’ experience working in the human resources and recruitment industry.

 Leveraging your intellectual property to best advantage

 In today’s online and super-connected world, many small (and, in particular, micro or solo) businesses are based entirely on the knowledge and creative input of the business owner.
-Whereas in previous decades it wasn’t possible to launch a business without physical premises, products and stock, and employees, now, as an entrepreneur, it is possible to reach out and form networks with people all over the world from a desktop computer in a bedroom (or even from a smartphone).
-Yet, while blogging and social media are good avenues for business owners to share their knowledge and interact with their market and potential clients, these communication tools are probably not the best method for them to fully harness their intellectual assets and ideas that form the core of their business.
-Apart from tapping into their knowledge in conversations with clients, many business owners often don’t adequately leverage their intellectual property and utilise it to boost their business success.
+In previous decades it wasn’t possible to launch a business without physical premises, products and stock, and employees.
+However, entrepreneurs and business owners can now reach out and form networks with people all over the world from a desktop computer in a bedroom (or even from a smartphone).

 Self publishing a book positions you as an expert in your industry